_ _

 Why your learning streaks keep failing at the same point

+Your daily learning habit broke around day 14, and you blamed yourself.
 You downloaded the course.
 You blocked 45 minutes nightly for “personal development.”
-And for about two weeks, it worked.
+For about two weeks, it worked.

 Then something disrupted the pattern.
 A late meeting.
 A rough morning.
 Suddenly you missed one day, and the whole thing collapsed like it was never there.

-Building a daily learning habit is creating a system where planned knowledge acquisition becomes a default daily behavior — not through willpower, but through environmental cues and reward structures that make execution automatic.
+Building a daily learning habit means creating a system where planned knowledge acquisition becomes a default daily behavior, not through willpower, but through environmental cues and reward structures that make execution automatic.
 Unlike motivation-dependent approaches, this method succeeds by matching learning format to available time and energy rather than increasing effort intensity.

 What you will learn